Spasmo: Plot

+A young couple visit the beach at night and discover the brutalized remains of a mannequin.
+A man loitering nearby flees in his car before they can ask him questions.

+Christian, the protagonist, visits the same beach and pauses to check on a woman lying face-down in the sand.
+She introduces herself as Barbara and leaves hastily, forgetting her flask.
+Unable to get Barbara out of his mind, Christian uses the inscription on the flask to track her down.
+They both attend a party aboard a boat at the local marina and she invites him back to her motel, to the annoyance of her current lover, Alex.
+The drive to the motel takes them through a wooded where they see lingerie-clad mannequins hanging.

+Christian tells Barbara about a terrible childhood incident with his father, and Barbara explains that Alex is not her boyfriend but more of a provider.
+They are interrupted by a thug named Tatum, who enters through an open window and threatens Christian with a gun.
+A brief struggle ensues and Tatum is shot and killed.
+Barbara, strangely calm about the death, convinces Christian to flee the motel with her.
+They go to her friend's place, a seaside castle and lighthouse.

 Christian insists that his brother Fritz can help, but Barbara insists that no one can.
 The arguing pair are interrupted by squatters Malcolm and Clorinda; the former taunts Christian with a story about a local murder.
 Believing that information about Tatum's death has reached the news, Christian admits that he is the killer, but Malcolm explains that he was just joking.
 Confused, Christian retires for the night.
 Clorinda tells Christian that he knows her, and a possibly hallucinatory rape scene ensues.
 Christian then goes downstairs to see Barbara.
 The next day, she is gone.
 Christian searches her motel room, where there is neither a body nor any weapon, and then heads to the marina where there is no boat and he is followed by an ominous man.
 Ultimately he goes back to the tower, where he sees Malcolm talking to that same man, Luca.
 Increasingly going out of his mind, Christian travels to the marina, and finds his boat anchor missing.
 Christian spends the rest of the day in the tower.
 That night, he thinks he sees Tatum on the grounds.
 Making his way down, he discovers Malcolm dead.
 Christian leaves in a panic, catching a brief glimpse of an arm at the bottom of the well.